Pamod1478/VateLanka-Service-App/README.md

 # VateLanka-Service-App
-- The Service Side of the VateLanka app
+- The Service Side of the VateLanka app (Supervisor)
 - Still Under Construction 🚧 Stay Tuned!